Muhid-Qaiser/Text-to-Speech-Seamless/README.md

 You can then point the `local_app.py` or any gRPC client to `localhost:50051`.

+## Architecture, Model Sources, and Limitations

+- Architecture: A straightforward TTS pipeline where user input is captured via the Streamlit frontend, sent to the model for inference, and the generated audio is streamed back and played in the UI.

+- Model Source: Utilizes Hugging Face’s seamless-m4t-large-v2 model hosted on the Hugging Face Hub.

+- Limitations: Inference can be slow on CPUs due to the model’s size and computational demands.

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for bug fixes and new features.